AI storyboard software

 Generate, review, and edit clips in the production workspace.

-Watch how a finished episode moved from boards to final cut.
+Watch a finished episode move from boards to final cut.

 Yes.
 Ciaro Pro supports a storyboard-to-video workflow where planned frames, shot notes, characters, and scene context guide AI video generation and timeline assembly.

 Image-to-video is one capability.
-Ciaro Pro adds the production structure around it: script context, shot planning, storyboard review, generated takes, and editing.
+Ciaro Pro wraps it in production structure: screenplay context, shot planning, board review, comparable takes, and sequence editing.

 Yes.
-Start from a script or scene outline, plan shots, create storyboard frames, generate video clips from those frames, and assemble the result in the timeline.
+Start from a script or scene outline, plan shots, create and approve storyboard frames, generate video clips from those frames, and assemble the result on the timeline.

-It is strongest for filmmakers, animators, agencies, and creators making multi-shot sequences where story continuity matters more than one isolated clip.
+It is strongest for filmmakers, animators, agencies, and creators making multi-shot sequences where story continuity and board-led direction matter more than one isolated clip.

-No. It makes storyboarding more connected to AI production by keeping boards linked to generation and editing instead of treating them as throwaway references.
+No. It makes storyboarding more useful for AI production by keeping boards linked to generation and editing instead of treating them as throwaway references after the first render.

-Create boards, generate motion, and edit the sequence without losing the script or shot plan.
-Use Ciaro Pro for the bridge between pre-production and AI video.
+Approve boards, generate motion with shot context, and edit the sequence without losing the screenplay or the shot plan.